Anna of Savoy

 Anna of Savoy, born Giovanna (1306–1365), was a Byzantine Empress consort, as the second spouse of Andronikos III Palaiologos.
-She served as regent, with the titles augusta and autokratorissa, during the minority of her son John V Palaiologos from 1341 until 1347.
+She served as regent, with the titles augusta and autokratorissa, during the minority of her son John V Palaiologos from 1341 until 1347, and later ruled Thessalonica autonomously from 1351.
 In Byzantium, she was known as Anna Palaiologina, owing to her marriage to Andronikos.

 Life

 Anna was a daughter of Amadeus V, Count of Savoy, and his second wife, Maria of Brabant.
 She was betrothed to Andronikos III Palaiologos in September 1325, during which time he was involved in a civil war with his paternal grandfather Andronikos II Palaiologos.

 The marriage took place in October 1326.
 She joined the Eastern Orthodox Church and took the name Anna.
 In 1328, Andronikos III entered Constantinople and finally deposed his grandfather.

 Regent

 On 14-15 June 1341, Andronikos III died.
 He was succeeded by their son John V who was still three days short of his ninth birthday.
 Anna was appointed regent for her son.
 However, Andronikos III had entrusted the administration to his advisor John Kantakouzenos, whom Anna did not trust.

 At about the same time, Stefan Uroš IV Dušan of Serbia launched an invasion of Northern Thrace.
 Kantakouzenos left Constantinople to try to restore order to the area.
 In his absence, Patriarch John XIV of Constantinople and courtier Alexios Apokaukos convinced Anna that the senior advisor was her enemy.
 Anna declared Kantakouzenos an enemy of the state and offered the title of eparch of Constantinople to Apokaukos.

 On 26 October 1341, Kantakouzenos answered by proclaiming himself emperor at Didymoteicho.
 He still controlled part of the Byzantine army, and his claim to the throne began a civil war that lasted until 1347.
 Ivan Alexander of Bulgaria soon allied with the faction under John V and Anna while Stefan Uroš IV Dušan of Serbia sided with John VI.
 Both rulers were actually taking advantage of the civil war for their own political and territorial gains.
 In time John VI would ally himself with Orhan I of the nascent Ottoman emirate.

 At the same time Anna was attempting to gain support from Western Europe.
 In Summer, 1343 an emissary proclaimed her loyalty to Pope Clement VI in Avignon.
 In August, 1343, Anna pawned the Byzantine crown jewels to the Republic of Venice for 30,000 ducats as part of an attempt to secure more finances for the war.
 However the jewels disappeared and no help was sent.
 Anna at last lost the war and her supporters deserted her.

 On 3 February 1347, the two sides reached an agreement.
 John VI was accepted as senior emperor with John V as his junior co-ruler.
 The agreement included the marriage of John V to Helena Kantakouzene, a daughter of Anna.
 John VI entered Constantinople and took effective control of the city.